 We expect significant additional capital will be needed in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in such a manner as we determine from time to time, including pursuant to our 2018 Common Stock ATM Agreement, as amended, and 2021 Series B Preferred Stock ATM Agreement.
 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.
-If we issue additional equity securities, the price of our existing securities may be materially and adversely affected.
+If we issue additional equity securities, the price of our existing securities may be materially and adversely affected

-As of March 31, 2023, there were 5,003 shares of Series X preferred stock issued and outstanding.
+As of September 30, 2023, there were 5,003 shares of Series X preferred stock issued and outstanding.
 Each share of Series X preferred stock is convertible into 1,000 shares of registered common stock.
 The total number of shares of common stock issuable upon conversion of all issued Series X preferred stock would be 5,003,000 shares.
-Each share is convertible at the option of the holder at any time, provided that the holder will be prohibited from converting into common stock if, as a result of such conversion, the holder, together with its affiliates, would beneficially own a number of shares above a conversion blocker, which was initially set at 19,99% of our total common stock then issued and outstanding immediately following the conversion of such shares.
+Each share is convertible at the option of the holder at any time, provided that the holder will be prohibited from converting into common stock if, as a result of such conversion, the holder, together with its affiliates, would beneficially own a number of shares above a conversion blocker, which was initially set at 19.99% of our total common stock then issued and outstanding immediately following the conversion of such shares.
 A holder of Series X preferred shares may elect to increase or decrease the conversion blocker above or below 19.99% on 61 days' notice, provided the conversion blocker does not exceed the limits under Nasdaq Marketplace Rule 5635(b), to the extent then applicable.
 If holders of our Series X convertible preferred stock elect to convert their preferred shares into common stock such conversion would dilute our currently outstanding common stock both in number and in earnings per share.
 BVF (and its affiliates), as current holders of all shares of our Series X preferred stock, would, if they converted all such shares to common stock, obtain majority voting control of the Company.
-As of March 31, 2023, BVF owned approximately 31.7% of our total outstanding shares of common stock.
-Additionally, as of March 31, 2023, we had issued and outstanding 984,000 shares of Series A Preferred Stock and 1,600,000 depositary shares, each representing a 1/1000th fractional interest in a share of our Series B Preferred Stock.
+As of September 30, 2023, BVF owned approximately 31.7% of our total outstanding shares of common stock, and if all of the Series X convertible preferred shares were converted, BVF would own 52.4% of our total outstanding shares of common stock.
+Additionally, as of September 30, 2023, we had issued and outstanding 984,000 shares of Series A Preferred Stock and 1,600,000 depositary shares, each representing a 1/1000th fractional interest in a share of our Series B Preferred Stock.